openstack/tempest/doc/source/library/api_microversion_testing.rst

 Many of the OpenStack components have implemented API microversions.
 It is important to test those microversions in Tempest or external plugins.
-Tempest now provides stable interfaces to support to test the API microversions.
+Tempest now provides stable interfaces to support testing the API microversions.
-Based on the microversion range coming from the combination of both configuration and each test case, APIs request will be made with selected microversion.
+Based on the microversion range coming from the combination of both configuration and each test case, APIs requests will be made with the selected microversion.

 This document explains the interfaces needed for microversion testing.